feathersjs/docs/api/hooks-common.md

 - Used as a `before` hook.

-Only the `hook.params.query` object is transferred to the server from a Feathers client, for security amoung other reasons.
+Only the `hook.params.query` object is transferred to the server from a Feathers client, for security among other reasons.
 However if you can include a `hook.params.query.$client` object, e.g.

 ```js